nirojsapkota/fiftyup_rtm_kit/README.md

 ### Examples:
 Docz follows the same convention and has a really helpful [CHANGELOG](https://github.com/pedronauck/docz/blob/master/packages/docz-core/CHANGELOG.md) as a result.
 It might be helpful to read through some of their commit history to see how useful this is.

 ---

+# Deployment

+Thanks to semantic versioning, we know that any projects relying on our packages won't get a breaking change by accident.
+Every commit to `master` is essentially a deploy and it's up the individual project to bump it's version of our packages to get the updated code.

+Whenever a commit to `master` is made, AWS Codebuild picks up the change from a Github hook and runs the steps defined in `buildspec.yml`.
+The main goal of the process is to test and publish the packages to our npm registry.

+- Lerna is responsible for bumping the version of each package and will commit the change back to Github.
+This is where our "conventional commits" come in handy.
+- The content of each pacakge is stored in an S3 bucket, which is used by our private npm registry whenever you run `npm install @rtm-ui/foo`.
+- Additionally, Codebuild runs `npm run build`, the result of the build process is also stored as an artifact (a separate S3 bucket).
+The contents of this bucket, which in most cases is a just a minified build file, are synced across to yet another S3 bucket which serve as a CDN via AWS Cloudfront (work in progress).

+---